stackgl/webgl-workshop/README.md

 webgl-workshop
 ==============

+*Currently a work in progress – this'll be ready to use around Halloween for [CampJS](http://campjs.com) but until then please feel free to poke around and provide feedback if you're interested.*

 This is the sequel to shader-school.
 The goal is to teach the basic WebGL API by breaking it down into manageable chunks.
 Here is a sketch of how this could work:

 1. WebGL context creation